Immanuel-oasis/cypress_documenter_plugin/README.md

 ## Frequently Asked Questions (FAQ)
-**Q1**- I followed all the steps but my cypress shows some errors **ans**: make sure you are using typescript version 5.*, as cypress doesnt currently support higher versions like 7
+**Q1**- I followed all the steps but my cypress shows some errors <br>
+**Ans**: make sure you are using typescript version 5.*, as cypress doesnt currently support higher versions like 7

-**Q2**- I am using typescript 5 and have everything else running but still get some tsconfig error **ans**: This is not a plugin issue you basically forgot to add tsconfig to you project.
+**Q2**- I am using typescript 5 and have everything else running but still get some tsconfig error <br>
+**Ans**: This is not a plugin issue you basically forgot to add tsconfig to you project.
 Do this by running `npx tsc --init`